History of the Polish–Lithuanian Commonwealth (1648–1764): Defense and foreign policy in time of crisis

 The Khmelnytsky Uprising was the beginning of a long period of internal crisis in the Polish–Lithuanian Commonwealth.
 The external situation also deteriorated, because of the increased strength of Sweden, Russia, Prussia and the Ottoman Empire.
 Being forced to simultaneously fight on the Baltic and Ukrainian fronts, the Commonwealth incurred significant territorial losses, even though for the time being its existence was not realistically threatened.
-The Commonwealth was regarded by main European states, including France of Louis XIV, as a regional power and valuable partner, necessary component of the European balance of power.
+The Commonwealth was regarded by main European states, including the France of Louis XIV, as a regional power and valuable partner, necessary component of the European balance of power.
 This perception was being reinforced by military victories, especially under the Hetman and then King John III Sobieski.